 Gauntlets of Strength are a pair of gauntlets that raise their wearer's Strength, as described in the Pagan Battle spell Heighten Strength.
-The gauntlets can be used by anyone by putting them on, and are form-fitting to the wearer
+The gauntlets can be used by anyone by attuned to them, and are form-fitting to the wearer.

-Configurations: The item is always magicked as a Continuous Item.
+Configurations: The item is always magicked as a Taxing Item.